LogoLogo

 • You need to provide a Handler Factory to create your Handlers

-• You need to provide a Policy Registry if you intend to use Polly to support Retry and Circuit-Breaker.
+• You need to provide a Policy Registry if you intend to use to support Retry and Circuit-Breaker.

 • You need to provide a Request Context Factory